 The winter holiday season holds an abundance of dangers for domestic pets that could result in toxicosis.
-This article will focus on exposures to chocolate, grapes and raisins, and homemade playdough in dogs.
-Plants that dogs and cats are commonly exposed to during the winter months will also be discussed.
-The winter holiday season holds …
+This article focuses on decontamination and treatment for exposures to chocolate, grapes and raisins, and homemade playdough in dogs, as well as plants that can be toxic to both dogs and cats.

 Take a Bite Out of Dental Radiology: Positioning for Picture-Perfect Views

 This article will help veterinary team members refresh themselves about common dental radiography procedures.
 Topics covered include safety, equipment, views, and positioning.

 Discospondylitis in Dogs and Cats: Signalment, Diagnosis, and Treatment

 Veterinary technicians play a key role in the diagnosis, treatment, and management of discospondylitis in dogs and cats.

 Equine Pythiosis: An Overview

 203 203Shares Pythiosis is a noncontagious disease caused by Pythiosis insidiosum, a fungus-like, protozoan organism.
 Until recently, it was considered to be a threat only to horses living in tropical or subtropical environments; however, it has been seen in many other areas of the United States, such as Illinois, New York, and even Wisconsin.1 Although dogs, …